Monday

 Japanese prints led the way.
 Post-impressionist painters such as Gauguin and Van Gogh were heavily influenced by the bold yet subtle colours and clear outlines of Japanese print-makers.

-[Hyakurin Sori: A Beach at Sunrise]
+[Hyakurin Sori: A Beach at Sunrise (late 18th century)]

 [Hashimoto Sadahide: Western Traders at Yokohama (1861)]